0xB10C/b10g/_posts/2019-08-03-The-incomplete-history-of-Bitcoin-development.md

 Satoshi has a lot of power over the Bitcoin network at this point.
 The main concern here isn't that Satoshi could turn evil on the network and try to destroy it.
-The main concern is that there shouldn't be a single point of failure in a decentralized system.
+The main concern is that there shouldn't be such a single point of failure in a decentralized system.
 {: .text-justify}

 In December 2010 Satoshi opens his [last thread](#2010-post-final) on bitcointalk announcing the removal of the safe mode.